shivprojects/Handwritten-digit-recognition-using-neural-networks-tensorflow/README.md

 This project creates a Deep Neural Network with 1 hidden layers (extend to 3 hidden layer) to train,test and validate against the Handwritten Digit dataset using tensorflow

 <b>--------------- Prerequisite -----------------</b> <br>
-Need to unzip all all .7z files.
+Need to unzip all .7z files.
 Change the path in Handwritten-digit-recognition.py. run this file <br>
 I have written simple code to understand the tensorflow for anyone which have some knowledge of python.